Pravez/ColoringWorld/DIARY.md

 * Updated collisions with enemies
 * Rectified some things about jumping enemies
 * Got first results of testers : some levels are too difficult and controls are awkward.
+* Started to modify the game according to results of testers, see files associated
+* Added Bouncing platforms according to a color

 # May 14,  2015
 * Got many testers